backstage/backstage/plugins/tech-insights-backend/README.md

 ## Backend Example

 Here's an example backend setup that will use the three included fact retrievers so you can get an idea of how this all works.
-This will the the entire contents of your `techInsights.ts` file found at `\packages\backend\src\plugins` as per [Adding the plugin to your `packages/backend`](#adding-the-plugin-to-your-packagesbackend)
+This will be the entire contents of your `techInsights.ts` file found at `\packages\backend\src\plugins` as per [Adding the plugin to your `packages/backend`](#adding-the-plugin-to-your-packagesbackend)

 ```ts
 import {